whobutsb/dotfiles/notes/vim.md

 ## Vim Verbs

-Two types of VIm verbs.
+Two types of vim verbs.
 Some of them act on a single character, the others act on a motion or text object.

 ### Operators

 - `c` - change
 - `d` - delete
-- `y` -rcopy to register
+- `y` - copy to register

 ### Single character verbs

 - `x` - Delete character under the cursor
 - `r` - Replace character under cursor with another character
-- `s` - Delete character under curosor and move to insert mode
+- `s` - Delete character under cursor and move to insert mode

 ### Multi-character verbs

 - `d` - Delete text specified by motion
 - `c` - delete text specified by motion and go into insert mode
-- `y` - copy text specifed by motion
+- `y` - copy text specified by motion

 ###  Motions